-"But Americans have more to share than their wealth.
-They have the world's greatest political success formula to share.
+“But Americans have more to share than their wealth.
+They have the world’s greatest political success formula to share.
 In this respect they have been at fault.
 They have been too self-conscious about their system and its accomplishments.
 At times they have been almost apologetic that they have had such a remarkable system when the rest of the world did not.
-The world needs to know this formula." - From the introduction to the Making of America
+The world needs to know this formula which the Making of America tells.

 In this book you will learn the Founding Fathers’ story.
 Much of it is told in the words of the Founders themselves.
 You will feel the power of their minds sweeping away centuries of bad government and bad laws to formulate a whole new society based on human freedom.